Animal From Mexico

 Axolotl are emblematic in Mexico | Photo by Tatiana Mironenko

-The vaquita (Phocoena sinus), is the world’s most endangered marine mammal residing in the northern Gulf of California.
+The vaquita (Phocoena sinus), is the world’s most endangered marine mammal and one of the most critically endangered species, residing in the northern Gulf of California.
 Here, I wrote another blog entry about new research showing some potential good news for its future.
 With fewer than 10 individuals remaining, this small porpoise faces critical challenges due to bycatch in illegal fishing practices.
 Global efforts are underway to protect the vaquita and its habitat from further degradation but to be honest, the future of the species is very uncertain, a highly likely it will become extinct.

 Vaquita in the Gulf of California | Photo: PROFEPA